cosmos72/hyperluminal-mem/README.md

 Basic usage
 -----------

-Hyperluminal-MEM offers the following Lisp types, constants, macros and functions, also documented in the sources - remember `(describe 'some-symbol)` at REPL.
+Hyperluminal-mem offers the following Lisp types, constants, macros and functions, also documented in the sources - remember `(describe 'some-symbol)` at REPL.

 - `MADDRESS` is the type of raw memory pointers.